paulhildebrandt/python-keynote/README.rst

 it general.
 I hope to expand on it later but thought I would publish what I had now.

-I hope that maybe 4 people fine this handy. ;-)
+I hope that maybe 4 people find this handy. ;-)

 It only works on Apple Keynote 09 files.